cake-build/website/src/Cake.Web/App_Data/blog/2015-10-22-cake-addin-kudu.md

 ### Cake Kudu

-[Cake Kudu](https://github.com/WCOMAB/Cake.Kudu) is an add-in for the Cake build system which gives to an API to the Kudu deployment environment.
+[Cake Kudu](https://github.com/WCOMAB/Cake.Kudu) is an add-in for the Cake build system which gives you an API to the Kudu deployment environment.

 It gives you easy access to